umalabs/correlated-authorization/README.md

 ## VI.
 Push-Pull Trust Elevation

 It is recommended to use a push-pull mechanism to increase trust.
 It means that the resource owner first sends a link<sub><sup><span class="fn"> The link to the shared resources should have a unique random name and it may be delivered to the requesting party through any trusted channel, e.g., standard mail system.</span><sup></sub> to their shared resources to the requesting party.
-To do this, the requesting party must have its resource box registered at its authorization server, and needs to have its resource box accessible in the form of a well-known resource_uri e.g., mailto:john.doe<span>@</span>example<span>.</span>com for anyone.
-Here, the requesting party also acts as the resource owner of his resource box.
+To do this, the requesting party must have its resource server registered at its authorization server, and needs to have its resource server accessible in the form of a well-known resource_uri e.g., mailto:john.doe<span>@</span>example<span>.</span>com for anyone.
+Here, the requesting party also acts as the resource owner of his resource server.
 After receiving the resource link, the requesting party's authorization server must set the policy correctly, either by the requesting party itself or automatically by the agent.
 Only then can the requesting party download the resources from the resource owner's resource server.
 Such a push-pull mechanism elevates trust between the resource owner's authoritative domain and requesting party's authoritative domain.
 <br>

 ## VII.
 Authority Boundaries, Interactions and Scenarios

 &emsp;The <em>correlated authorization</em> framework allows us to indirectly (through the client) link identity providers with authorization servers governed by different authorities that are not required to share information or collaborate.
-The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization servers across security domain boundaries.
+The following scenarios demonstrate a system of trust between multiple authorities that allows the conveyance of identity information from identity providers to authorization servers across security domain boundaries.

 #### *A. Identity Federation Scenario*